zacares/flutter_drift_simolus3/docs/docs/dart_api/tables.md

           # store_date_time_values_as_text: true
 ```

-See the [DateTime Guide](../guides/datetime-migrations.md) for more information on how dates are stored and how to switch between storage methods.
+See the [DateTime migration guide](../guides/datetime-migrations.md) for more information on how dates are stored and how to switch between storage methods.